rocket-pool/rocketpool-research/Smartnode Configuration Redesign/Analysis.md

 - Supports hybrid mode and enabling / disabling of Grafana
 - Completely standard `docker-compose` files, their contents don't change per setup
 - Doesn't require the Smartnode to know how to create `docker-compose` files
+- Users can change the template, and their modifications will be preserved between iterations

 Cons:
 - None?